Misterblue/misterblue.github.io/programming/herbal/index.md

 The space server is where most of the adaption and conversion happens between some virtual world server.
-The space server is the adaptor between [OpenSimulator] and Basil, for instance.
+The space server is the adaptor between, for instance, a [OpenSimulator] based region and Basil.
 This has to include format conversion and event passing.
 Coordination with user interface elements would enable editing and movement of in-world objects but that is a feature